chanthakoun2002/web-portfolio/README.md

 Welcome to my personal web portfolio!
 This project showcases my skills, projects, and experience as a developer.

-## Live Site
-Check out the live version of my portfolio here: (currently unpublished) for new version go to: [https://github.com/chanthakoun2002/web-portfolio-v2](https://github.com/chanthakoun2002/web-portfolio-v2)
+This is an old portfolio, for new version go to: [https://github.com/chanthakoun2002/web-portfolio-v2](https://github.com/chanthakoun2002/web-portfolio-v2)

 ## Technologies Used
 This portfolio was built using the following technologies: